-Like Murray N. Rothbard, we consider that libertarianism is an emerging discipline that is related to different areas of the study of human action, such as economics, philosophy, political theory, history and even biology, which provide the groundwork and the application of libertarianism, and we hope that some day the “Science of Liberty”, as Rothbard called it, is part of the academic curriculum.
+As Murray N. Rothbard, we consider that libertarianism is an emerging discipline that is related to different areas of the study of human action, such as economics, philosophy, political theory, history, and even biology, which provide its theoretical groundwork and scope of application.
+We hope that someday the “Science of Liberty”, as Rothbard called it, will be part of the academic curriculum.

 Conscious of the discursive richness of our discipline here we give voice to all its factions: classical liberalism, free-market environmentalism, minarchism, American constitutionalism, objectivism, individualist anarchism, philosophical anarchism, egoist anarchism, anarcho-conservatism, anarcho-traditionalism, transhumanist anarchism, religious anarchism (Jewish, Christian and Buddhist, especially), anarcho-capitalism, panarchism, voluntaryism, agorism, among others.
-For the sake of academic discussion, we do not exclude the possibility of establishing bridges of dialogue with other philosophical traditions such as mutualism, anarchism without adjectives, anarcho-pacifism, georgism, left-wing free-market anarchism, and the non-coercive factions of anarcho-syndicalism .
-We encourage the study of the Austrian School of Economics, although we value the contributions of other schools such as Public Choice Theory, constitutional economics, economic analysis of Law, Chicago School, experimental economics, neo-institutionalism and econophysics.
+For the sake of academic discussion, we do not exclude the possibility of establishing bridges of dialogue with other philosophical traditions such as mutualism, anarchism without adjectives, anarcho-pacifism, or georgism.

-- To contribute to the theoretical strengthening of libertarianism.
+- Contribute to the theoretical strengthening of libertarianism.

-- To disseminate the principles of a free society.
+- Disseminate the principles of a free society.

-- To foster the study of libertarianism in the Hispanic world.
+- Foster the study of libertarianism in the Hispanic world.

-- To encourage the exchange of ideas among libertarian scholars from around the world.
+- Encourage the exchange of ideas among libertarian scholars from around the world.